 - How do you collect informed consent forms for telehealth?

 - How do you respond to clients who don’t think telehealth will work?

 - How do you bill clients and accept payments online?

-- How do you use online booking in SimplePractice?
+- How do you use online appointment requests in SimplePractice?

 - Any final advice for therapists interested in telehealth?

 - Why is a professional presentation important to client experience?

 1. Travis, SimplePractice: Why is telehealth important?

 Pamela Suraci, LMFT: This is a chance for us as therapists to really make our voices heard.
 We’re going to be an important part of this process, and I think we’re going to see telehealth really move forward from here on out.
 It’s in our best interest to get very good with telehealth because this is forcing people to see doctors, therapists, and lawyers like this.
 People are going to get really cool with it really quick—and we need to keep up.

 This is a chance for us as therapists to really make our voices heard.
 We’re going to be an important part of this process, and I think we’re going to see telehealth really move forward from here on out.